SKIP TO TUTORIAL

 Secure Shell (SSH) provides encrypted terminal access to remote hosts, and also provides the ability for users to execute commands on the remote hosts.
-In simple terms, this means that a user on one host can use SSH to execute commands on another host in the same basic manner as if those commands were being executed locally, with the extra benefit of having the commands and response data being exchanged across a secure communications channel.
-This page discusses some best practices and general uses of SSH for monitoring.
-To see how to set this up in GroundWork 8, jump down to Configuring SSH.
+In simple terms, this means a user on one host can use SSH to execute commands on another host in the same basic manner as if those commands were being executed locally, with the extra benefit of having the commands and response data being exchanged across a secure communications channel.
+This page discusses some best practices and general uses for monitoring hosts using SSH.
+To see how to set this up in GroundWork Monitor 8, click the link above to jump down to the tutorial.

 This model is especially important when you need to monitor something that is only available on the local command line.
 Locally installed management utilities can often be wrapped by plugins that can be executed over an SSH session.

 Apart from specific services that cannot be easily monitored, many administrators also use the SSH plugin to monitor system-level resources by simply copying the entire set of Nagios local commands to a remote host and then using the SSH plugin to login to the remote server and execute those commands.
 Although this is not technically required (there are several other means of obtaining most of the same data), this route can simplify data collection if an administrator has to use the SSH plugin for other tasks on those systems anyway.
 SSH is also a commonly allowed protocol (being encrypted helps satisfy security requirements), so this method is often used for convenience.

 For these reasons, GroundWork includes the plugins and profiles needed to execute "check_by_ssh" services.